Whatsapp Icon

 Recipe Idea: Avocado Spinach Smoothie

-Speaking of incorporating Vitamin E into your diet, heres a simple and tasty recipe that combines several Vitamin E-rich ingredients into one delicious smoothie perfect for a nutritional boost:
+Speaking of incorporating Vitamin E into your diet, here is a simple and tasty recipe that combines several Vitamin E-rich ingredients into one delicious smoothie perfect for a nutritional boost:

-1. Combine 1 ripe avocado, 1 cup of fresh spinach, 1 banana, 1 tablespoon of almond butter, and 1 cups of almond milk in a blender.
+1. Combine 1 ripe avocado, 1 cup of fresh spinach, 1 banana, 1 tablespoon of almond butter, and 1 cup of almond milk in a blender.

 2. Blend until smooth.
 Add a touch of honey or maple syrup if you prefer a hint of sweetness.